joinself/self-ruby-sdk/README.md

 ## Documentation

-You can find documentation for this gem on https://docs.selfid.net/
+You can find general documentation for Self on [self docs site](https://docs.selfid.net/) and specifically for this library on [rubydoc](https://www.rubydoc.info/gems/selfid/).

 ## Examples